Proud to announce the release of Google Antigravity, a new agent-first IDE focused on multi-agent and browser control.

 How to build a waitlist system for free in less than an hour.
 I recently built a waitlist for a new feature and was shocked at how far developer tools have come.

-One of my aerial satellite images was included in the Winter 2022 Edition of the San Franciscan magezine.
+One of my aerial satellite images was included in the Winter 2022 Edition of the San Franciscan magazine.
 My photo, captured using raw satellite data from Landsat 8, was used to highlight the nuances of the Great Highway road closure debate.

 A news story on an initiative I co-founded at Princeton to help local businesses during the pandemic.